orthodoc/medtoolkit/_courses/get-your-free-guide-on-less-is-more.md

 Hear how some feel after taking the course:

 > Thanks a lot for the advice and information.
 It was so real that I felt like someone has already told you what problem I face.
-It is really helpful --- Dr Mir Shahnawaz
+It is really helpful --- Dr Mir

+> Really enjoying this and looking forward to the next one already, keep them coming --- Dr Niba

+> Enjoying this Dr Biswajit and nodding away as I read every line --- Dr Murali

-> That was quite quick and practical --- Dr Umang Gandhi
+> That was quite quick and practical --- Dr Umang

+> Thank you for the inspiration --- Dr Matang

 Here's a gist of what you will get when you sign up: